-Contemporary forms of activism include not only physical demonstrations but also consumer activism, for example boycotting certain products and businesses and digital activism like social media campaigns.
+Contemporary forms of activism include not only physical demonstrations but also consumer activism, for example boycotting certain products and businesses, and digital activism like social media campaigns.

-As any physicist will tell you, there is always a resistance to change and enacting change is rarely straightforward, generally requiring a great deal of effort.
+As any physicist will tell you there is always a resistance to change and enacting change is rarely straightforward, generally requiring a great deal of effort.

 There will always be those who favour the status quo, and who resist change as a threat to their way of life.
 This is, of course, the classic struggle between the activist and the established norm.

 Would you call them tree-huggers today?

-Looking back on climate activism throughout the decades, it has been associated with people chaining themselves to trees (condescendingly called tree-huggers) and hunger-strikes.
+Looking back on climate activism throughout the decades, it has typically been associated with people chaining themselves to trees (condescendingly called tree-huggers) and hunger-strikes.